Marcia Warren: Awards

 She has won two Laurence Olivier Theatre Awards for Best Actress in a Supporting Role—one in 1984 for Stepping Out and the other in 2002 for Humble Boy at the Royal National Theatre.
 She was also nominated for another in 2001 for In Flame at the New Ambassadors Theatre.
+For her role as Queen Elizabeth The Queen Mother in The Crown, Warren received two nominations for the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series.